MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/tutorial-create-canvas-dataset-component.md

 ---

 > [!NOTE]
-> The import of `initializeIcons` is required because you're using the Fluent UI icon set.
+> The import of `initializeIcons` is required because this code uses the Fluent UI icon set.
 You call `initializeIcons` to load the icons inside the test harness.
 Inside canvas apps, they're already initialized.

 ### Add fields to the CanvasGrid class